idanbe11/gitlesson/README.md

 # gitlesson
-This project is for showing how to use git
+The project is for showing how to use git

+This line is for the second commit